 - About the Subject: An introduction to the person or company you served, which can be pulled from a LinkedIn Business profile or client website.

 - Challenges and Objectives: A 2-3 paragraph description of the customer's challenges, prior to using your product or service.
 This section should also include the goals or objectives the customer set out to achieve.

 - How Product/Service Helped: A 2-3 paragraph section that describes how your product or service provided a solution to their problem.

 - Results: A 2-3 paragraph testimonial that proves how your product or service specifically benefited the person or company, and helped achieve its goals.
 Include numbers to quantify your contributions.

 - Supporting Visuals or Quotes: Pick one or two powerful quotes that you would feature at the bottom of the sections above, as well as a visual that supports the story you are telling.

-To help you visualize this case study outline, check out this case study template, which can also be downloaded here.
+To help you visualize this case study outline, check out the case study template below, which can also be downloaded here.